 If you don’t need the widescreen features of some of the bigger smart displays on this list, the Amazon Echo Spot should prove perfect.
 Its compact 2.5-inch circular display is great for visualising basic Alexa queries, such as weather reports and web searches.
 Just don’t go asking it to play too much video content, because that’s not what it’s about.
 The Echo Spot is also significantly cheaper than most of the other smart displays on this list.

 We’ve already mentioned that smart speakers are essentially hybrid devices, so we’re not sure what that makes the Lenovo Smart Tab P10.
 A deconstructed smart display, perhaps?
 It’s essentially a middling 10-inch Android tablet that, when plugged into the supplied speaker dock, becomes an Alexa-powered smart display.
 There’s a degree of flexibility here its rivals can’t match, though its smart speaker functionality isn’t quite as polished or intuitive as the more focused alternatives.

-The Facebook Portal family isn’t available outside of the US just yet, but that’s all set to change later this year.
+The Facebook Portal family is now available in the UK.
 With 15.6-inch and 10.1-inch options, the Portal could have been perfect for those who wanted a fuller media experience, but video streaming compatibility is rather limited.
 The main focus here is on placing Facebook Messenger video calls, supported by superior camera and mic tech, and software that cleverly tracks the caller around the room.